Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Dynamics of the Helmet Streamer and Pseudostreamer

 \subsection{Helmet streamer dynamics}

-{The evolution of the helmet streamer is clearly noticeable in both the quasi-equilibrium and in the driving phase.
-A snapshot of the streamer structure from the quasi-steady state is presented in Figure.~\ref{fig:dhelmet}a, while (b)--(d) panels show the different times during the period when the shear driving is applied.} The apex of the closed field lines of the helmet streamer in the quasi-steady state is at around $5~R_\odot$.
+{The intrinsic non-steady nature of the helmet streamer is clearly evident during both the quasi-equilibrium and driving phases.
+A snapshot of the streamer structure from the quasi-steady state is presented in Figure.~\ref{fig:dhelmet}a, while (b)--(d) panels show different times during the period when the shear driving is applied.} The apex of the closed field lines of the helmet streamer in the quasi-steady state lies around $5~R_\odot$.
 However, this height is constantly fluctuating, typically between $5~R_\odot-6~R_\odot$, while sometimes reaching even larger radii.
 It is in part modulated by periodic magnetic reconnection events in the overlying Helmet streamer stalk (i.e., in the heliospheric current sheet or HCS).
-This process leads to the formation of outgoing plasmoid structures as well as sunward reconnection flows or at least decrements in the local outflow speed. {After each of these pinching-off reconnection events, the closed magnetic loops of the streamer shrink down to a lower height.
+This process leads to the formation of outgoing plasmoid structures as well as sunward reconnection flows or at least decrements in the local outflow speed.
+After each of these pinching-off reconnection events, the closed magnetic loops of the streamer shrink down to a lower height.
 With time, gas pressure again builds up in the closed field region due to the heating process and the streamer expands.
-Subsequently, the solar wind acts to stretch out and eventually open up these closed field lines.} The net effect is a ``breathing'' cycle of the Helmet streamer in which the closed flux contracts and expands, and plasmoids are released along the HCS.
+Subsequently, the solar wind acts to stretch out and eventually open up these closed field lines.
+The net effect is a ``breathing'' cycle of the Helmet streamer in which the closed flux contracts and expands, and plasmoids are released along the HCS.
 The period of this ``pinching off'' of {plasmoids in our simulations is between $11.64-14.55$ hours}, and leads to a similar periodicity in density fluctuations in the vicinity of the HCS.

-To understand the effect of the numerical resolution on the result, we have run an additional simulation in which we restrict the grid refinement to only 5 levels.
-We find a similar qualitative behaviour in terms of the plasmoid eruptions along the HCS.
-In the simulation with a coarser grid, the periodicity of the eruption increases compared to the standard simulation (with seven levels of refinement): likely, the reconnection onset is earlier due to the lower effective Lundquist number.
+This type of continuous plasmoid formation has been seen in other 2.5D \citep{allred2015} and 3D \citep{higginson2018} simulations of the quasi-steady HCS, even without the photospheric driving.
+Furthermore, recent PSP observations very near the Sun, $\sim 10 R_{\odot}$, suggest that the HCS is constantly reconnecting and generating plasmoids \citep{eastwood2026}.